robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 [^collaborationisdeceptivelyhuge]: Collaboration is much broader than it at first appears, encompassing not just examples like Google Docs, but also, [content management systems](https://en.wikipedia.org/wiki/Content_management_system), or any kind of employee portal.
 The majority of software used to run businesses is collaboration software.

 [^powerisatoddswithcollaboration]: Power is at odds with collaboration because, the more powerful an app is, the harder it is to use, and the harder it is to use, the fewer people who can use it, which means fewer people to colloborate with.

+[^thefirstpowermobileapp]: Adobe Photoshop is the only power app that's [attempted to move to mobile so far](https://www.adobe.com/products/photoshop/ipad.html) (iPad only).
+[The jury's still out](https://www.theverge.com/2019/11/8/20953297/adobe-photoshop-ipad-cto-scott-belsky-reviews) on how successful that's been.

 [^trucksarepopular]: Amusingly, the [top selling vehicle in the US](https://en.wikipedia.org/wiki/List_of_best-selling_automobiles#National_bestsellers) is the [Ford F-Series truck](https://en.wikipedia.org/wiki/Ford_F-Series).